 Nevertheless, we will try to show how augmented reality can be used in various entertainment industries and which new dimensions it opens.

-Why is an augmented reality so great for entertainment?
+Why is an augmented reality (AR) so great for entertainment?
 Because it is entertaining in itself.

 Kids and adults alike are unfailingly fascinated by virtual images appearing over the real world.
 If an entertaining event is enhanced with augmented reality effects, the sum is definitely going to be greater than its parts.